| DCL Manual |

 1: module Factory: org.foo.Factory 2: module Product: org.foo.Product+ 3: only Factory can-create Product

-contains only the class org.foo.Factory
+Factory contains only the class org.foo.Factory (line 1)

-and its subclasses (line 2).
+and module Product groups the class org.foo.Product and its subclasses (line 2).

-Then, in line 3, a constraint defines that only module Factory
+Then, in line 3, a constraint defines that only module Factory can create products, i.e., instantiate classes from module Product.

 Otherwise, DCL will report an architectural violation (divergence).